So often I’ll see students making some very basic mistakes with supply and demand zone strategies.

 Now let’s look at a higher timeframe chart – the 4 hour.

 We can see the reason the market spiked and rejected where it did.
 There is a 4 hour zone just above where the market spiked which is in confluence with a Price Pivot Zone.
 This adds to our short bias on the 1 hour timeframe.

 The key takeaway is always to look at the higher timeframes – they will often give a reason why something happened on the lower timeframes.

 Finally, something that can easily be missed on a chart.

 The market will often “wick back” immediately to test a zone.
 When that occurs, drill down to a lower timeframe.
 You may find the zone has already been tested or the move away from the zone was too slow and hence not as strong as you first thought.

 Supply & Demand Course On Udemy

-If you would like to learn more about my strategy include advanced supply & demand concepts, how the smart money manipulates the market, and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies, head on over to my Udemy course.
-Find out more via this link: https://www.udemy.com/professional-trading-with-institutional-supply-demand/?couponCode=WEB_MBR_RFR
+If you want to accelerate your learning and trade supply and demand the correct way, head on over to my Udemy course where you’ll learn advanced supply & demand concepts, how the smart money manipulates the market and how to apply these concepts to Forex, Stock Indices, Commodities and Crypto Currencies.

 If you enjoyed this article, don’t forget to share it via the social media buttons below.